 Invicta Academy operates safer recruitment practices.
 This will include following the Department of Education (DfE) requirements in checking that applicants are registered appropriately, obtaining references and enhanced DBS checks.
 In particular, before appointing someone, we follow up each reference with a telephone call or personal contact during which we will discuss the applicant’s suitability to work with children.

 We will check that staff and volunteers coming into contact with children have an enhanced DBS check.

 Invicta Academy will maintain a single, central record covering all staff and volunteers.
 All staff and volunteers will receive induction training prior to their starting in work for Invicta Academy, which will give an overview of the organisation and its purpose, values, services and structure in addition to procedures for identifying and reporting abuse and procedures relating to confidentiality issues.
 All staff including volunteers will receive basic safeguarding information and a copy of this policy and will be required to sign to confirm they have read and understood it.

 All staff and volunteers must read, sign and comply with:

 Keeping Children Safe in Education ( September 2020 Part 1) including Annex A.

 Invicta Academy will not allow images of pupils to be used on our website,

 publicity, or press releases without parental consent.
 No attendee of the Zoom lessons provided by Invicta Academy is permitted to capture any images or screenshots from the lessons.
 Lessons may be recorded by Invicta Academy for safeguarding purposes and will be stored securely, in line with the Zoom protocol.
-Recorded lessons will be deleted within six months.
+Recorded lessons will be deleted after 30 days.